Closing the Verification Gap

 Comprehensive, Practical, and Powerful CDC Analysis

-Two particularly troublesome CDC-related issues involve FIFO- and handshake-based synchronization mechanisms.
-Both can be difficult or impossible to accurately verify using simulation.
 Conventional static CDC analysis tools do too little and too much at the same time, simultaneously overlooking real design errors and over-reporting large numbers of false violations.
-As a result the user is forced into an endless bug-hunting process, which often leaves the real bugs undetected.
-The protocol-independent technology that is part of SpyGlass CDC addresses these issues in an easy to use way.
+As a result, users are forced into an endless bug-hunting process, which often leaves the real bugs undetected.
+The Protocol Independent Analysis technology that is part of SpyGlass CDC and addresses these issues in an easy to use fashion.
+SpyGlass CDC addresses structural and functional CDC problems.
+For structural analysis, users have the flexibility to use a flat CDC analysis or use a hierarchical SoC flow to support IP based design methodologies and achieve quickest turnaround time for very large SoCs.
+For functional CDC, users have the flexibility to use formal verification based or simulation based analysis.

-Atrenta's SpyGlass solution methodology provides a structured, easy to use and a comprehensive method for solving RTL design issues, thereby ensuring high quality RTL with fewer design bugs.
+Atrenta's SpyGlass GuideWare methodology provides a structured, easy to use and comprehensive method for solving RTL design issues, thereby ensuring high quality RTL with fewer design bugs.

 Features & Benefits